MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aatp-integration.md

 - If do not have Azure ATP, try it now

 >[!NOTE]
 >If you don't have a subscription for Microsoft Cloud App Security, you will still be able to use the Cloud App Security portal to get Azure ATP insights.
+Details on managing administrative permissions to the Cloud App Security portal can be found [here]( https://docs.microsoft.com/en-us/cloud-app-security/manage-admins).

 ## Enable Azure Advanced Threat Protection